This rich and velvety avocado chocolate mousse is incredibly delicious. Made with just 6 ingredients, it's easy to make in your food processor.

 - Place the avocado, cocoa powder, water, vanilla, sweetener, and salt in your food processor bowl (I use a mini food processor).

-- Process until smooth and creamy, about one minute, stopping once to scrape the sides of the bowl with a spatula if needed.
+- Process until smooth and creamy, for about one minute, stopping once to scrape the sides of the bowl with a spatula if needed.

 Video